 - Lens mount: Canon EF mount, incl.
 EF-S lenses (35mm equivalent focal length is approx. 1.6x the lens focal length due to cropped sensor)

 - Extras: Full HD video at 60 fps, dual memory card slot, built-in GPS.
-Includes battery pack & charger, wide strap, cable protector, interface cable, EOS Digital Solution disk.
+Includes battery pack & charger, wide strap, cable protector and interface cable.

 The Canon EOS 7D Mark II DSLR combines a 20.2 MP cropped APS-C sensor with dual DIGIC 6 image processor and Canon’s fast AF system.
 The high-resolution images are full of detail and clarity.

 With a total of 65 AF points and dual pixel CMOS sensor, the camera delivers a frame rate of 10 fps.
 The burst rate sustains 1090 JPEGs or 31 RAW images in a single burst.